These five University of Melbourne courses provide you with real workforce skills

 “I would recommend this course unreservedly,” says Jo Fisher, a graduate of the Professional Certificate.
 “I’ve introduced positive psychology principles into my business through strengths-focused leadership and teamwork.
 It’s relevant to all facets of organisations, teams and for individual development.”

-Master of Supply Chain Management
+Professional Certificate in Supply Chain Management

 “Every organisation has a supply chain, and is part of a supply chain,” says Program Director Professor Danny Samson.
 “It’s the heart of the organisation.
 It’s where cost, quality, delivery and innovation get decided.”